UTA-REST/PyBoltz/README.md

 # MAGBOLTZ-py
 This software package is a translation of the Fortran based Magboltz.
-It is optimized to un using Cython and you will need python and cython > version 3 installed in order for it to compule and run.
+It is optimized to un using Cython and you will need python and cython installed in order for it to compule and run. during our development we used the following versions

+Python 3.7.2
+Cython version 0.29.6

 to compile and setup the enviorment go to the directory